--- District Fifteen: Bellen Boulevard ---

-The alley was narrow, squeezed by stoops and the rusted cables supporting District 15’s gleaming screens.
-Cluttered windows offered indiscrete services for discrete customers, from a cybernetic arm in one to a blue vial in another.
-The colorful denizens lounging on those stone steps watched Artemis Jackets pass with smirks and nods, but didn’t lift a finger to stop them.
-Soon the corridor ended in a stone archway filled with mist.
-Holographic blue lights winked there, cordoning off concrete steps slicked by fog.
-Marching through, Castella shattered the warning into confused pieces that chased Castella an inch before stitching themselves together.
+The alley was narrow, squeezed been stoops and rusted cables.
+Cluttered windows offered indiscrete services for discrete customers; a cybernetic arm in one, a blue vial in another.
+Its colorful denizens watched Castella pass in a lounge, content to exchange knowing smirks.
+A few more steps and the corridor ended in a stone archway filled with mist.
+Holographic blue lights winked there, cordoning off concrete steps slicked by the fog.
+Marching through, Castella shattered the warning into confused pieces that lazily stitched themselves together.

 Designated Competition Area – Do Not Enter

-Derek stopped at the line with a heavy sight.
-Beyond the gate was a waist-deep rain basin that fed Gutter 12, one of the open canals dividing Silver Star’s districts.
+The man trailing her stopped at the line with a sigh.
+Beyond the gate was a waist-deep rain basin feeding Gutter 12, one of the open canals dividing Silver Star’s districts.
 It was quiet, like the moist clouds had devoured the world.

 Message From: Silvera